 No matter how you spin it, facts are important and numbers don’t lie.
 RPA as a tool has grown rapidly in the past few years and it continues to take a stronghold in the medical industry.

 When talking about the future of RPA in healthcare, it is crucial to pay close attention to the numbers because they invariably tell the full story which is that the coming years are going to be better.

 Let’s take a look at several reputable reports that back up our claim with numbers.

 - The market of RPA is currently valued at USD 1.1 billion according to research carried out by Grand View Research, and the technology is expected to hit 33.6% in CAGR from 2020 to 2027.

 - 60% of Global Organizations with a turnover of $1 Billion will be inordinately spending on RPA tools by the end of 2021 according to Gartner.

 - Easy-to-deploy RPA models with pre-built functionalities will flood the automation market by 2025.

 - Worldwide RPA software revenue is expected to reach $1.89 billion in 2021, an increase of 19.5% from its 2020 numbers.

 What these numbers depict is a progression in the value of RPA.
 There has been an obvious surge in its worth from 2019 and predictions are even more favorable as there are several reports backing it up with numbers.

 At Flobotics, we are all about optimizing RPA processes to enhance efficiency.
-We have worked with several companies from the healthcare and medical industry, successfully improving their processes and boosting ROI.
+We have worked with several companies in the healthcare and medical industry, successfully improving their processes and boosting ROI.
 Get in touch with us and learn what we can do for you by providing RPA consultancy and RPA development services.